baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 This reflects the repetition number for looping a page.
 If there was no looping the Rep attribute will be "0" (i.e. the original Page).

 See also the [looping example](../administrator/examples/example_looping.md) for more details.

+### PageComplete

+The PageComplete attribute is added to the Page element once all the quiz questions and required annotations have been completed by the observer.